kodepandai/lunox-website/docs/installation/create-lunox-app.md

 ```bash
 cp .env.example .env
 ```
-Done, you are ready to use LunoX framework :smiley:
+Done, you are ready to use Lunox framework :smiley: